object-oriented-python/object-oriented-programming/doc/source/1_objects.rst

        instance of :class:`MyClass`, and :class:`MyClass` has a :meth:`foo` method then `a.foo()` is equivalent to `MyClass.foo(a)`.
 The first parameter of a method is always named `self`.

+    pseudocode
+       A description of an algorithm given in the form of a computer programme but without conforming to the rules of a particular programming language, and employing mathematical notation or plain text to express the algorithm in a human-readable form.

     special method
     magic method